-Mmeje received his B.A. degree in sociology and Black studies from the University of California-Santa Barbara.
-He earned a Master of Education degree in higher education student affairs administration from the University of Vermont and his Ed.D. in educational leadership from USC.
-In addition, he holds a Certificate in Management and Leadership in Education from Harvard University’s Graduate School of Education.
+Mmeje received his bachelor’s degree in sociology and Black studies from the University of California, Santa Barbara, his master’s degree in higher education student affairs administration from the University of Vermont and his doctorate in educational leadership from USC.
+Mmeje is the recipient of the National Institute for the Study of Transfer Students’ (NISTS) 2013 Barbara K. Townsend Dissertation of the Year Award.